P&F Blog

 There is a right way and a wrong way.
 The military rules are precise.

-The flag should be placed lengthwise, the long edge running with the long edge of the casket.
-The blue star field, called the union, goes over the left shoulder of the deceased, never the right and never at the foot.
+The flag is placed lengthwise, the long edge running with the long edge of the casket.
+The union, the blue star field, goes over the left shoulder of the deceased, never the right and never at the foot.
+From the foot of the casket, the union sits in the upper left.

-The flag never touches the ground during the service.
-Pallbearers carry the casket so the flag stays taut and level.
-After the casket is lowered or after the service ends, the flag is removed before the casket goes into the earth.
+The flag never touches the ground during the service, and pallbearers keep it taut and level.
+It is removed before the casket goes into the earth.
 The flag is never buried with the deceased.

 A Short History of the Flag-Draped Casket

-The exact origin is debated, but most historians trace the practice to the late 1700s and the Napoleonic Wars in Europe.
-Soldiers killed in battle were carried off the field on caissons, with their country's flag draped over the body to keep it covered and to mark their service.
+The exact origin is debated, but most historians trace the practice to the late 1700s and the Napoleonic Wars, when soldiers killed in battle were carried off the field on caissons, their country's flag draped over the body.

 In the United States, the tradition took hold during the Civil War.
-With more than 600,000 dead on both sides, the country needed a way to bring the fallen home with dignity.
-The flag became the cover.
-By the end of the war, the image of a flag-draped casket had burned itself into the national memory.
+With more than 600,000 dead, America needed a way to bring the fallen home with dignity, and the flag became the cover.
+By the end of the war, the image had burned itself into American memory.

-Lincoln's funeral set the template that every state funeral and military funeral has followed since.
-John F. Kennedy.
-Dwight Eisenhower.
-Ronald Reagan.
-George H.W.
+Lincoln's funeral set the template every state and military funeral has followed since, from John F. Kennedy to George H.W.
 Bush.
-Every one of them was carried out of this world with the same flag covering the same kind of box.
+Each was carried out of this world under the same flag.
 That continuity is the point.

 Who Qualifies for a Flag-Draped Casket